fastly/compute-js-static-publish/README.md

 in your account.
 Usually, you create your service automatically as part of your first deployment of the project.

-In this case, `fastly.toml` has no value for `service_id` at the time you deploy, so the Fastly CLI will prompt you to create a Fastly service in your account for you, after which it will save the new service's ID to your `fastly.toml` file.
+In this case, `fastly.toml` has no value for `service_id` at the time you deploy, so the Fastly CLI will prompt you to create a Fastly service in your account, after which it will save the new service's ID to your `fastly.toml` file.

 Alternatively, you may deploy to a service that already exists.
 You can create this service using the [Fastly CLI](https://developer.fastly.com/reference/cli/service/create/) or the [Fastly web app](https://manage.fastly.com/).